 Ms. Temple is an associate professor in the Department of English.
 She graduated from UC in 2003 and completed her MFA in creative writing at Spalding University in 2007.
 She began teaching full-time at Cumberlands in 2008, having worked in the University’s offices of Media Relations and Sports Information previously.
 She is the managing editor of the student and alumni journal Pensworth, and her prose and poetry have appeared in several publications.

 Dr. Jane Whitaker – promoted to associate professor

 Dr. Whitaker is an associate professor of psychology.
 She earned her bachelor’s degree from Acadia University and her Master of Divinity in pastoral care from Southern Theological Seminary.
-She also finished doctoral studies in philosophy and religion in 2014.
-Aside from teaching psychology, Whitaker has served Cumberlands as Director of the Leadership and Community Services Program, Director of Mountain Outreach and adjunct faculty in Religion and Philosophy.
+She also finished her doctoral studies in philosophy and religion in 2014.
+Aside from teaching psychology, Whitaker has served Cumberlands as Director of the Leadership and Community Services Program, Director of Mountain Outreach, and adjunct faculty in Religion and Philosophy.